feathersjs/docs/guides/advanced/using-a-view-engine.md

 });
 ```

 > **ProTip:** In the above example we set up sockets.
-Alternatively you could use a Feathers client [REST provider](../../api/rest.md).
+Alternatively you could use a Feathers client [REST provider](../../api/express.md).

 And with that, we've shown 3 different ways that you use a template engine with Feathers to render service data.
-If you see any issues in this guide feel free to [submit a pull request](https://github.com/feathersjs/feathers-docs/edit/master/guides/advanced/using-a-view-engine.md).